Whether it’s getting close to the holidays or you’re just in the mood for something sweet, chocolate candy recipes are always in season.

 The chocolate outsides surround sweet, sugared coconut centers.

-If you’re looking for a homemade chocolate candy that tastes just like the candy bar it’s named for, these are the treats for you.
+If you’re looking for a homemade candy that tastes just like the candy bar it’s named for, these are the treats for you.

 White chocolate may not be true chocolate, but I wasn’t about to leave it off the list.